Ramadan

 It’s that time of year again as the blessed month of Ramadan fast approaches - a month full of blessings, virtue and joy and we eagerly anticipate its arrival.

-Alhumdulillah, Allah (SWT) has allowed us to provide much needed services to our community from nikah and funeral services to free tax clinics, and offer multiple Dawah programs on a weekly basis, such as a study of Sahih Bukhari as well as throughout the year on timely topics such as wills and estates, the history of Palestine to parenting in a modern society and many more.
-IFT has invited world-renowned scholars from the widely recognized Sheikh Bilal Asad as our guest Khateeb to renowned Qaari Ayyub Asif to the always inspiring Sheikh Mohammed Al-Ninowy as well as the phenomenal reciters that attended our annual Qiraat & Quraan competition.
+Alhumdulillah, Allah (SWT) has allowed us to provide much needed services to our community from nikah and funeral services to free tax clinics, and offer multiple Dawah programs on a weekly basis, such as a study of Sahih Bukhari as well as throughout the year on timely topics such as the importance of civic engagement before the election last spring to facing depression with faith in the fall to the annual flagship program Welcome Ramadan and many more.

-IFT has also been active in global relief efforts collecting and distributing aid to our brothers and sisters locally and internationally in Palestine, Syria, Sudan, Turkey and Pakistan.
+IFT has also been active in global relief efforts collecting and distributing aid to our brothers and sisters locally and internationally in Palestine, Syria, Sudan and Pakistan.

 Essential services IFT offered in-person included: